Thanks for joining me!

 Am I too old to start all over?

-A long, long time ago, I wrote and published books in Brazil.
+A long, long time ago, I wrote stories in Brazil.

 I was happy and proud, but then …

 I moved to California (In Brazil, there is a wonderful song about living the dream in California- here is a quick video.)

 So, since the “grass always looks greener on the other side,” I left my beautiful Rio de Janeiro to search other seas.

 And, there in California, I worked full-time as an interpreter, took care of my two amazing kids and tried to write.
 But then …

 I moved, with my ex-husband to Florida.
 Florida is the place to be, right?

 I decided to forget about writing and focus on working and improving my English skills after I went to a writer’s conference and the editor told me: